dkfriend07/test-smart-tutorial/source/index.html.md

 </aside>

 # Registration
 Now that we have a deployed SMART app, let's register it to access Cerner's FHIR resources.
 We have created a self registration console to allow any developer to be able run a SMART app against our development environment.
 Navigate to our <a href="https://code.cerner.com/developer/smart-on-fhir/smart_apps" target="_blank">code console</a>, if you don't have a Cerner Care Account, go ahead and sign up for one (it's free!).
-Once logged into the console, click on the "+ Register New App" button in the top right toolbar and fill in the following details:
+Once logged into the console, click on the "+ New App" button in the top right toolbar and fill in the following details:

 Field | Description
 --------- | -----------